Mahmoudovic26/Cruise_control_project/README.md

 # Cruise_control_project
 Cruise Control system

-I gor this code from Mathworks with tiny edits which compatable with my version of matlab
+I got this code from Mathworks with tiny edits which compatable with my version of matlab